PubInv/PubInv/ideas/Project #83: Broadly Augmented Bidirectional Integrated Language (BABIL).md

 comprehend other languages in an accurate, fast, efficient, and comfortable manner.
 Broadly Augmented Bidirectional Integrated Language (BABIL) aims to tackle this problem and provide a solution that fits the needs of the stakeholders while staying within the constraints of the real world.
-The sponsor and primary stakeholder is looking for an autonomous wearable language translator to help bridge communication gaps for the end users.
+The Invention Coach is looking for an autonomous wearable language translator to help bridge communication gaps for the end users.
 This device should receive speech in various languages and translate via subtitles on a display to the wearer&#39;s choice of language.
 The unit should be compact and not create discomfort.
 This device&#39;s target users are